 - All too often, acquisitions are justified by using one of the following two arguments: - Every one else in your sector is doing acquisitions.
-You have to do the same to survive. - The value of a target firm is based upon what others have paid on acquisitions, which may be much higher than what your estimate of value for the firm is. - With the right set of comparable firms (selected to back up your story), you can justify almost any price. - And EPS accretion is a meaningless measure.
+You have to do the same to survive. - The value of a target firm is based upon what others have paid on acquisitions, which may be much higher than what your estimate of value for the firm is. - With the right set of comparable firms, you can justify almost any price. - EPS accretion is a meaningless measure.
 After all, buying an company with a PE lower than yours will lead mathematically to EPS accretion.